 Infrastructure touches every aspect of our daily lives.
 Airports, roads, rail, bridges, ports, and transit are crucial for transportation.
-Utilities such as water, power, and gas are essential for daily living.
+Utilities such as water, electricity, and gas are essential for daily living.
 Few modern economies can survive without wastewater, waste treatment, dams, parks, and schools.

 U.S. investment in infrastructure is long overdue.
 According to a report from the American Society of Civil Engineers (ASCE), if Congress maintains current levels of spending, there will be a $3.7 trillion funding gap over the next decade needed to "maintain a state of good repair" in U.S. infrastructure.